-In this subsection it will be explained how a first prototype of the new SEP is drawn following the second part of the algorithm presented in Table 1 (starting from step 7).
+In this subsection it will be explained how a first prototype of the new SEP is drawn following the second part of the algorithm presented in Table 1 (from step7).

-In performing the fragments selection activity, we refer to our repository of fragments [41] that includes fragments extracted from PASSI[11], Agile PASSI [18], TROPOS [22], Adelfe [2] and some others coming from CRIO.
-Since several of the

-MMMEs required by this novel approach (for instance holon) are not present in the repository, we expect to produce some new process fragments, hoping of reusing and modifying some existing ones when possible.
+In performing the fragments selection activity, we refer to our repository of fragments [39] that includes fragments extracted from PASSI[10], Agile PASSI [17], TROPOS [22], Adelfe [2] and some others coming from CRIO.
+Since several of the MMMEs required by this novel approach (for instance holon) are not present in the repository, we expect to produce several new process fragments, hoping of reusing and modifying some existing ones when possible.

-According to what prescribed at step 7.a.i, the first process fragment to be considered is devoted to the definition of Capacity.
+According to what prescribed at step 7.a.i, the first process fragment to be considered for the construction of the new process is devoted to the definition of Capacity.

 In order to draw the initial sketch of the process we adopt what we call a process component diagram.
 Two examples, at different levels of refinement, of this diagram are reported in Figure 5.
 In this diagram, each process fragment is reported as a component with some input and output MMMEs.
-If a component defines an element that is an input for another one, then, a dashed line is drawn in order to show this dependency (see Figure 6).
+If a component defines an element that is an input for another one, than a dashed line is drawn in order to show this dependency.
 Inputs of the process are here reported too (this is the case of the Text Scenario element that is an input of the Domain Requirements Description fragment reported in Figure 5.b).